We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 The secret to Marlin 7’s success on the entry-level MTB market is the fact that it combines race-ready elements to budget components to offer a versatile package that fits diametrically different needs, such as trail riding, leisure riding, and commuting.

-Trek has obviously put a lot of effort into making Marlin 7 a gateway model to some of their higher-priced and higher-specked lineups such as Roscoe or Supercaliber.
+Trek has obviously put a lot of effort into making Marlin 7 Gen 2 a gateway model to some of their higher-priced and higher-specked lineups such as Roscoe or Supercaliber.

 Marlin 7 has features from both the entry-level and the mid-range world.
 It has excellent competition-worthy suspension, brakes, and frame, coupled with a low-level Shimano groupset and a heavier-than-ideal wheelset.

-One of the highpoints on the Trek Malin 7 bike is its light and efficient 2×9 drivetrain.
-It’s built with a 36/22T crankset and an 11-36T cassette.
+One of the high points of the Trek Malin 7 bike is its light and efficient 1×10 drivetrain.
+It’s built with an 11-46T cassette.

-This means that it has an excellent range of gears — even better than the more expensive SRAM Eagle 1×12 drivetrain.
+This means that it has an excellent range of gears.

-The RockShox XC 30 fork on Marlin 7 is a big improvement compared to the SR Suntour forks found on other lower-priced Marlin models.
+The RockShox Judy fork on Marlin 7 is a big improvement compared to the SR Suntour forks found on other lower-priced Marlin models.

 It puts 100mm of travel under your hands but also equips you with a preload function and a Turnkey lockout.
 Therefore, you can lock it with the flip of a switch even when you’re riding.